philtipping31/PP4---BrickBros/README.md

 ![500 Page](readmedocs/screenshots/500-page.png)

+## Bugs fixed

+- Django messages were duplicating on pages and then not showing.
+I realised I had the code in multiple places.
+I removed the duplicated code and ensure the message code for Django was only in the base.html
+- Rating number - A user could add a rating higher than 5.
+I implemented the Min and Max validators and the fixed choices in form of a dropdown menu instead to control the numbers accepted.

 ## Features not yet implemented

 - User profile, this would consist of the my builds in condensed view, liked builds, edit/update and delete user profile.
+- Front end Edit and Delete of reviews.
+- My reviews page to show posts and reviews in one view.
 - Auto populate the slug field on Add Post to improve user experience.
 I could only work this out from an Admin point and not a front end user.
-- Front end edit and delete reviews.
-This can be controlled by the admin site only.
-- Draft Posts - This would allow a user to draft a post and save it for later, linking to the user profile section.
+- Draft Posts and reviews - This would allow a user to draft a post and save it for later, linking to the user profile section.
 - Lego Categories - Have an option on the add build to categorise the build.
 This would of then filtered into a navbar menu for Categories.
 Allowing a user to just view posts relating to a particular lego category.